sanjaikumarv/interview-preparation-docs/Javascript.md

 * Await
   - The await keyword is used to wait for a promise to resolve.
 It can only be used within an async block.
   - Await makes the code wait until the promise returns a result, allowing for cleaner and more manageable asynchronous code.

-## Promise

-A Promise is a special JavaScript object.
-It produces a value after an asynchronous (aka, async) operation completes successfully

 ## Why we need typescript